-Emergency: If you suspect you or someone you know has been poisoned by eating fungi, call the Poisons Information Centre on 13 1126
+Emergency: If you suspect that you or someone you know has been poisoned by eating fungi, call the Poisons Information Centre on 13 11 26

-The most common cause of poisonings due to ingestion Victoria is Agaricus xanthodermus – Yellow-staining mushroom.
+The most common cause of poisonings due to ingestion in Australia is Agaricus xanthodermus – Yellow-staining mushroom.
 Less common but more dangerous is the Death Cap, Amanita phalloides, which has led to several fatalities in Melbourne and Canberra.

-Other fungi known to cause poisonings in Victoria include Omphalotus nidiformis – Ghost Fungus, Chlorophyllum brunneum – Shaggy Parasol, and species of Scleroderma – Earthball that have been mistakenly collected as truffles.
+Other fungi known to cause poisonings in Australia include Omphalotus nidiformis – Ghost Fungus, Chlorophyllum brunneum – Shaggy Parasol, and species of Scleroderma – Earthball that have been mistakenly collected as truffles.

 Edible fungi – R.V.
 Southcott, one of Australia’s greatest doctor-naturalists, puts the matter starkly: